pgabriel-01/mlops-v2.2/documentation/deployguides/deployguide_gha.md

    - Execute training pipelines that access data

    These permissions (Storage Blob Data Reader and Storage Blob Data Contributor) will be automatically assigned to the Azure ML workspace storage account during infrastructure deployment.

+   **Important - Azure ML Workspace Soft-Delete**: Azure ML workspaces are retained for 30 days after deletion.
+If you need to redeploy an environment with the same namespace:
+   - Use a different **postfix** value (e.g., change from "10005" to "10006")
+   - OR manually purge the soft-deleted workspace: `az ml workspace delete --name <workspace-name> --resource-group <rg-name> --permanently-delete`
+   - OR wait 30 days for automatic purge

    If you are running a Deep Learning workload such as CV or NLP, ensure your subscription and Azure location has available GPU compute.